boneill02/ultrachip/README.md

-# CHIP-8 Virtual Machine and Disassembler
+# CHIP-8 Toolkit

-This is a virtual machine and disassembler for the CHIP-8 written in C, utilizing the SDL2 library for graphics.
+This is a virtual machine, assembler, and disassembler for the CHIP-8 written in C, utilizing the SDL2 library for graphics.

 ## Installation